PitPik/circularjs/documentation/API.md

 ##### onLoad(element, circular)

-This method is the same as `onInit(element, circular)` with the only difference that it
+This method is the same as `onInit(element, circular)` with the only difference that it can be called more than once.

+The CircularJS method `hideComponent()` can take components out of the DOM tree and later on recover or put it back to where it was.
+When this happens, `onLoad(element, circular)` gets called again.

 ##### onDestroy()

+Gets called when components gets destroyed.

 #### View model mutation callbacks